arsy786/react-tutorial/README.md

 src:

 - The src folder contains 99% of the code you will write in react.
-- App.js is a react component which contains child components.
+- App.js is a react component which contains some JSX elements, and in the future will hold other child components.
 - There are also other CSS and JS files within this folder.
 - The index.js file is what kickstarts the application.
-It is responsible for taking all of the React components created and injected into App.js, and mounts them to the DOM within the id="root" div element in the index.html file that is in the public folder.
+It is responsible for taking all of the JSX and React components created and injected into App.js return() method, and mounts them to the DOM via the id="root" div element in the index.html file (public folder).

 .gitignore: